 Famous today for three things:

-2. After a dispute over who should be the High King of Ireland, he took advantage of a Papal Edict of 1158 - issued by the only English Pope, Adrian IV (born Nicholas Breakspeare (No, really)) - that gave overlordship of Ireland to the King of England to establish an English zone of control (The Pale) around Dublin, which had repercussions for centuries to come.
+- After a dispute over who should be the High King of Ireland, he took advantage of a Papal Edict of 1158 - issued by the only English Pope, Adrian IV (born Nicholas Breakspeare — No, really) - that gave overlordship of Ireland to the King of England to establish an English zone of control (The Pale) around Dublin, which had repercussions for centuries to come.

 England's most powerful time during the Middle Ages was during his reign.
 The lands under his control are known as the Angevin Empire.
 Not only did he rule pretty much all of Great Britain and Ireland, he also was in control of over half of France.
 For a while, it looked like England would become the dominant power in Western Europe, but his successors weren't as good at ruling as he was and things started to fall apart.
 This would eventually lead to The Hundred Years War.
 Modern scholars often say that Henry II was the first monarch responsible for a unified Britain.

-When his wife Eleanor Of Aquitaine had had enough of his infidelity, she manipulated her surviving sons into rebellion against him (known as the Great Revolt), which was successful.
+When his wife Eleanor of Aquitaine had had enough of his infidelity, she manipulated her surviving sons into rebellion against him (known as the Great Revolt), which was successful.
 Henry died believing his reign had been a failure.
-Today, he is remembered as England's greatest Medieval king.
+Today, he is remembered as one of England's better kings.

 He ended at #90 in One Hundred Greatest Britons.

 - The Lion in Winter

 - The French edutainment Confession Cam parody web-series Confessions d'Histoire has an episode about Eleanor of Aquitaine.
 The post-credits scene of the episode shows the recumbent sarcophagi of Richard, Eleanor and Henry at the abbey of Notre-Dame de Fontevraud, with the latter two insulting each other in the afterlife.